sablinali/sablinali/README.md

-### “DigitALL: Innovation and technology for gender equality”
+### “DigitALL: Innovation and technology for gender equality” :purple_heart: